 Lovell and his band were well known in the neighborhood of Adamstown, located southwest of Buckeystown in the Carrollton Manor area of Frederick County.
 As the above article states, King Frank’s tribe camped for almost two decades in the Manor Woods area in close proximity to St. Josephs-on-Carrollton Manor Catholic Church.

-From the article, I see that Daniel Z. Padgett made arrangements for Lovell’s funeral.
+From the newspaper article above, I see that Daniel Z. Padgett made arrangements for Lovell’s funeral.
 Mr. Padgett (1848-1917) took over the operation of his family farm, part of the original manor farm of Charles Carroll of Carrollton, a signer of the Declaration of Independence.
 By the aid of the Titus Atlas of Frederick County published in 1873, I found the location, then owned by Daniel’s father, George Washington Padgett.
 I’m presuming that the Padgett’s allowed the Romani tribe to set up camp on their property, which would come to be owned by the Eastalcoa Aluminum Company several decades later.

 This is also the vicinity of several Emancipation icnics by Frederick’s African-American population dating back to the late 19th century.
 Interestingly, I also saw another unique connection thanks to the 1873 Frederick County Titus atlas.
 To the immediate west of the Padgett farm, was one owned by William Henry Michael (1833-1904).
 Mr. Michael’s brother was Daniel Jerome Michael (1840-1908) who served as Mount Olivet’s third superintendent.
 His term stretched from 1893-1907, encompassing the 1904 burial of King Frank Lovell.